5 tips to boost your small business using the power of social media

-But in all this online flurry, a small business may find it difficult to get its voice and USP out, especially in the face of tough competition from deep-pocketed competitors.
-And while Gen Z, the digital natives, may be born in an era of social media, older entrepreneurs may find it difficult to make sense of it all and may miss out on a whole segment of their audience by not going online.
+But some small businesses may find it difficult to find their voice and express their USP out, especially in the face of tough competition from deep-pocketed competitors.
+And while digital natives Gen Z-ers may be born in an era of social media, older entrepreneurs may find it difficult to make sense of it all and may miss out on a whole segment of their audience by not going online.

-But, worry not.
-SMBStory has drawn a list of pro tips to boost your small business through social media:
+SMBStory has drawn a list of five pro tips to boost your small business through social media.

 As an entrepreneur, your goal should be relatable, specific, timely, measurable, and achievable.